kkemwal1998/Bank-Customer-Propensity-Model/README.md

   Blob: Azure Blob acts as a data storage solution, making it feasible for multiple applications.

-  ADF: ADF focuses on developing a pipeline with 30 minutes lag for the data migration between the Blob as its source and to Databricks notebook (With AI assistant) and
+  ADF: ADF focuses on developing a pipeline with 30 seconds lag for the data migration between the Blob as its source and to Databricks notebook (With AI assistant) and
   Snowflake.

 -Databricks: The notebook has been utilized to extract the database from the blob with respect to SAS token, ensuring data integrity.
 The platform mainly focuses on